 - 1. Produce writing that shows an awareness of audience. - 2.
-Demonstrate effective participation in the writing process. - 3.
+Support their ideas with appropriate details and examples. - 3.
 Coherently organize their writing. - 4.
 Produce writing that shows careful attention to craft.

 Student Learning Outcome for Information Literacy: Students should be able to demonstrate ethical and efficient use of information.